 - You must be 19 years of age of older by the current application deadline.

-In addition to the above criteria, you must be available to participate in the program’s three (3) virtual group meetings (conducted by video chat in early December, late February, and late April, with each running 60 to 90 minutes) and the program’s capstone in-person public reading (the annual Celebration of Emerging Writers conducted in Halifax in early June and running 120 minutes).
+In addition to the above criteria, you must be available to participate in the program’s 3 virtual group meetings (conducted by video chat in early December, late February, and late April, with each running 60 to 90 minutes) and the program’s capstone in-person public reading (the annual Celebration of Emerging Writers conducted in Halifax in early June and running 120 minutes).
 Any participant unable to attend the in-person public reading will be required to submit a pre-recorded video reading in advance.

 2023-2024 Mentorship Program dates: Virtual group meetings will be conducted via Zoom at 10am on Dec 7, 2023; Feb 29, 2024; and Apr 25, 2024.
 The Celebration of Emerging Writers will be held in person in Halifax (with video participation possible) on the evening of June 4, 2024.

 Application packages must contain all components listed below and must be submitted by the program deadline.
 Each application package must be submitted as a single digital document (in .doc, .docx, or .pdf format) with a file name as follows: FirstName LastName – Mentorship (where “FirstName” is your given name and “LastName” is your family name or chosen surname).
 Incomplete, late, non-digital, or misnamed application packages are ineligible.

 - How long have you been writing creatively?

-- Summarize your writing activity for the past twelve months.
+- Summarize your creative writing activity for the past twelve months.

 - Describe the work you’ll have available for the mentorship period (e.g., number of pages or poems completed of your prose or poetry manuscript).